WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 ### List of Directives

-With directives we can manage directly in the DOM behavior related to things such as: Side Effects, State, Event Handlers, Attributes, Display, Template Logic, Content or Errors
+With directives we can manage directly in the DOM behavior related to things such as side effects, state, event handlers, attributes or content.

 #### `wp-interactive`